0xrawsec/whids/README.md

 * Built by an Incident Responder for all Incident Responders to make their job easier
 * Low footprint (no process injection)
 * Can co-exist with **any antivirus** product (advised to run it along with **MS Defender**)
-* Designed for high thoughput.
-It can easily enrich and analyse 4M events a day per endpoint without performance impact.
+* Designed for high throughput.
+It can easily enrich and analyze 4M events a day per endpoint without performance impact.
 Good luck to achieve that with a SIEM.
 * Easily integrable with other tools (Splunk, ELK, MISP ...)
 * Integrated with [ATT&CK framework](https://attack.mitre.org/)